 United States Supreme Court, 1992

-United States Court of Appeals for the Fifth, Ninth, and Eleventh Circuits
+United States Court of Appeals for the First and Ninth Circuits

 Professional Associations and Memberships